1974 FIM Motocross World Championship: 500cc Class

 Mikkola and De Coster dominated the series winning 17 of the 22 races as they competed for the premier division in motocross racing.
 Suzuki hired former privateer, Gerrit Wolsink to be De Coster's teammate.
 Former world champion, Bengt Åberg, left Husqvarna to join the Bultaco factory racing team.
-Brad Lackey replaced the departed Åberg, joining Mikkola and Arne Kring on the Husqvarna team while, Christer Hammargren replaced Lackey on the Kawasaki team.
+Brad Lackey replaced the departed Åberg, joining Mikkola and Arne Kring on the Husqvarna team while, Christer Hammargren left Husqvarna to replace Lackey on the Kawasaki team.
+Maico returned with the 1973 500cc championship runner-up, Willy Bauer and 35-year-old Adolf Weil, while the Yamaha team was represented by Jaak van Velthoven and Åke Jonsson.

 The season began at the Austrian Grand Prix where Husqvarna's Mikkola won both races while De Coster's Suzuki had engine problems in the first race then suffered a flat tire in the second moto.
 Mikkola continued his winning streak with two more victories at the French Grand Prix, relegating De Coster to second in both races.
-Mikkola won a fifth consecutive moto at the Danish Grand Prix while De Coster retired with a loose exhaust pipe.
-De Coster finally scored his first moto win with a second moto victory in Denmark, holding Mikkola to second place.
-In the Czechoslovakian Grand Prix, Mikkola took a victory in the first race and, was leading the second race when it began to rain causing him to crash three times, allowing De Coster to take the victory.
-At the halfway point of the season, Mikkola and De Coster had accounted for all of the race wins with Mikkola winning 7 motos to De Coster's 3 wins.
+Mikkola won a fifth consecutive moto at the Danish Grand Prix while De Coster retired, DNF (did not finish) with a loose exhaust pipe.

+De Coster scored his first moto win with a second moto victory in Denmark, holding Mikkola to second place.
+In the Czechoslovak Grand Prix, Mikkola won the first race and, was leading the second race when it began to rain, and he crashed three times.
+De Coster won the victory.
+At the halfway point of the season, Mikkola and De Coster had accounted for all of the race wins with Mikkola winning 7 motos and De Coster's 3 wins.

 At the German Grand Prix, Mikkola injured his ribs during practice and missed the race, allowing Maico rider, Adolf Weil to finally break the monopoly with a win in the first race at his home Grand Prix while De Coster finished in fourth place.
-A malfunctioning front brake caused De Coster to crash in the second race while his Suzuki teammate, Gerrit Wolsink took the win.
+A malfunctioning front brake caused De Coster to crash in the second race (he was out in the 1975 season after hitting a tree) while his Suzuki teammate, Gerrit Wolsink took the win.
 Three weeks later at the British Grand Prix, Mikkola was back in action however, a bent brake pedal in a first turn crash forced him out of the race.
 De Coster was leading the race when his rear suspension broke and led to his retirement, allowing Yamaha rider Jaak van Velthoven to claim the victory.
 De Coster came back to win the second race while Mikkola once again was involved in a first turn crash with Weil putting him in last place.
 In a display of determination, Mikkola fought his way through the pack and into third place after 10 laps.